 This publication will present the results of the 2018 Richard H. Driehaus Architecture Competition and Richard H. Driehaus Building Arts Awards.
 Both competitions are organized by INTBAU (the International Network for Traditional Building, Architecture and Urbanism), thanks to the generous support of the Richard H. Driehaus Charitable Lead Trust, and the collaboration of the Department of Building and Architecture of the Ministry of Public Works and Infrastructure, the Department of Beaux Arts and Cultural Heritage of the Ministry of Culture and Sports, the Rafael Manzano Prize and the Council of Architecture Institutes of Spain.

-On Wednesday, June 13th, the Richard H. Driehaus Architecture Competition and the Building Arts Awards laureates were presented at the Arquería of Nuevos Ministerios, Madrid.
+On Wednesday, June 13th 2018, the Richard H. Driehaus Architecture Competition and the Building Arts Awards laureates were presented at the Arquería of Nuevos Ministerios (Madrid).

-In the same venue was inaugurated the exhibition that will show the works of the winners until the July 26th.
+In the same venue it was inaugurated the exhibition “New Traditional Architecture 2018” showing the works of the winners until July 26th.